 California SB 30 - Insurance: climate change

 California SB 30 looks to “innovative" insurance and reinsurance businesses to provide opportunities for local communities and homeowners to reduce their risk to climate change impacts.
-It cites that some California insurers are already incentivizing investment in natural resources to mitigate against climate risks, and this law supports further development of investing in and insuring natural infrastructure.
+The law focuses on finding incentives for investing in and insuring natural infrastructure to mitigate against climate risks.
 Insurers are asked to recommend policies that create incentives for coastal wetland restoration for storm surge, and forests that are managed to reduce the risk of major fires - for example.

 SB 30 requires the California Department of Insurance Commissioner to convene a working group to identify, assess, and recommend: